peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 ![Penshaw Hill enticing you to try a sprint to the top]({{ site.baseurl }}/images/penshaw-hill.jpg) *Penshaw Hill enticing you to try a sprint to the top*

-The annual race is a roughly three mile route that starts to the south of the hill.
+The race is a roughly three mile cross country course that starts to the south of the hill.
 You run to the summit and around the monument before coming down to the midway point.
 From there it's two laps of the hill before a sharp ascent leads you to the finish line.

 The wonderful thing about this race is that it's a short distance on a small hill.
 It sounds so inviting – should be easy, right?
 There's a prize for the King and Queen of the hill, first to the summit, and again – it's not that big a hill.